laguna humantay trek

 Then after the lake, there will be a buffet lunch for everyone in the same town as the breakfast.
 It’s a long day but you must add this to your Peru itinerary!

 My experience might be a little different than yours.
 This is because we did the complete Salkantay Trek with a tour group.
 Doing this with our tour actually increased the length of this hike.
-It didn’t bother me much as I wanted to warm the legs up for what was ahead.
+It didn’t bother me much as I wanted to warm my legs up for what was ahead.

 In a way, the Laguna Humantay Trek was an acclimation hike for the rest of the adventures we’d be going on.